Part 7 of The Founder's Guide to AI-Enabled Roll-Ups

 What we don't know:

 - Long-term founder satisfaction.
-We have 12-18 months of data, not 5 years.
+We have 12-18 months data, not 5-year data.
 Founders who are satisfied at month 12 may feel differently at month 48.

 - Survivorship bias in reports.
 The founders who share their experiences publicly are disproportionately those who stayed.
 The ones who left, bought out their earnouts early, or quietly regret the deal aren't giving interviews.